This sweet potato casserole with gingersnaps, topped with plenty of marshmallows is a kid-friendly Thanksgiving classic.

-- 1 stick (4 ounces) unsalted butter, melted and cooled, plus more for the baking dish
+- 1 stick unsalted butter melted and cooled, plus more for the baking dish

 - 3 cups miniature marshmallows (okay, you can use jumbos if you love them)

-- 4. When the potatoes are cool enough to handle, slip off the skins.
+- When the potatoes are cool enough to handle, slip off the skins and discard them.
 In a large bowl with an electric mixer on medium speed, combine the potato flesh, eggs, heavy cream, brown sugar, salt, cinnamon, nutmeg, and melted butter.
 Mix until smooth.
 Spoon the sweet potato mixture into the baking dish.
 (You can cover and refrigerate the sweet potatoes overnight and continue on with the recipe just before serving, allowing a few extra minutes in the oven to warm.
 You may need to loosely cover the dish with foil to prevent the marshmallows from turning too brown.)

-- 6. Bake at 350°F (176°C) for 28 to 30 minutes, or until the marshmallows are lightly browned.
+- Bake for 28 to 30 minutes, or until the marshmallows are lightly browned.
 Place the dish on the table and scoop it out in heaping spoonfuls.

 This recipe was great.
 I had to bake my sweet potatoes for about an hour and a half, but I think they could’ve been baked a tiny bit longer.
 I also spread the gingersnap crumbs and marshmallows over the whole thing and it was divine!
 This was very easy and I fully expect this to become a holiday tradition in my house.